 Why involve a BCNA Consumer Representative?

-The most powerful way to bring about change is to hear directly from the women who have experienced breast cancer.
-BCNA's BCNA Consumer Representatives are well-informed on the range of issues that are important to BCNA's members.
-They confidently engage in discussions with committee or group members, and contribute in a thoughtful manner, considering the views of all participants, and the impact on women with breast cancer.
+BCNA Consumer Representatives are well-informed on the range of issues important to BCNA members.
+They regularly engage in discussions with committee or group members and are considerate of the diverse needs and views of women with breast cancer.

 BCNA's Consumer Representatives have successfully contributed to:

-- recent reviews by the National Breast and Ovarian Cancer Centre of the clinical and consumer guidelines for women with early and secondary breast cancer
+- the development of Cancer Australia clinical guidelines for women with early and secondary breast cancer

 - the Sentinel Node vs Axillary Clearance (SNAC) trial.
 Changes to the patient information recommended by BCNA's Advocate, contributed to SNAC being one of the fastest recruiting surgical trials ever in Australia

-BCNA maintains a register of women throughout Australia who have a range of experiences and are trained to represent the broad views of Australians affected by breast cancer.
-It is important to know that our Advocates are not just expressing personal opinions but are speaking for a defined, wider group of consumers.
+BCNA’s Consumer Representatives are trained to represent the broad views of Australians affected by breast cancer.
+Our Consumer Representatives do not simply express personal opinions.
+Instead, they speak for a defined, wider group of consumers.

 Trained and supported

-Consumer Representatives have completed BCNA's Advocate Training Program -- they have strong communication skills, knowledge of breast cancer issues and the ability to reflect the needs, viewpoints and concerns of Australians affected by breast cancer.
-Our Consumer Representatives are supported by a Program Coordinator, BCNA's Policy Team and will report back to BCNA on their involvement.
+Our Consumer Representatives have completed BCNA's Science & Advocacy Training Program.
+They have strong communication skills, knowledge of breast cancer issues and the ability to reflect the needs, viewpoints and concerns of Australians affected by breast cancer.
+Our Consumer Representatives are supported by the BCNA Policy Team and report back to BCNA on their involvement.

 To request a Consumer Representative

-There is no cost for this service, however we ask that the Consumer Representatives out of pocket costs are covered, including travel, parking, or accommodation costs.
+- There is no cost for this service, however we ask that any out of pocket costs be covered for our Consumer Representatives, such as travel, parking, or accommodation.